 Things to know before and after NSO

 - College is extremely different from high school.
 College is about taking personal responsibility for your actions (or inactions), both in and out of the classroom.
-You can always find academic support and help through the Learning Center located in the bottom level of the Library.
+You can always find academic support and help through The Learning Center, located on the bottom level of the Library.

 - You must pay your semester bill in order to lock in the courses you've scheduled.

 - Attendance at New Student Orientation, Convocation, and New Student Day is mandatory, not optional.

 - If you don't already have one, develop a strong and honest line of communication with your family as well as your instructors and adviser.
 Let them know what's happening and if/when you need help of any kind.
 The sooner you ask for help, the sooner you will get it.